dortania/OpenCore-Multiboot/oc/win.md

     - `/s S:` is the destination disk that will receive the bootloader, in our case, it's the EFI partition
     - `/f UEFI` to specify the type the bootloader should be (UEFI Bootloader)
     - This will copy a new bootmgfw.efi file as well as add a new NVRAM Boot entry which hopefully will now appear on OpenCore boot menu.
-- if everything is ran without any errors, type `exit` and it should return you back to the Advanced Boot Menu (or reboot)
+- if everything ran without any errors, type `exit` and it should return you back to the Advanced Boot Menu (or reboot)
 - reboot and check if Windows boot entry has been added